Call Now Free Quote

 Replacing brick on a wall that also needs tuckpointing produces new brick surrounded by deteriorated joints.
 Water continues to enter through the failed mortar, and the new brick faces the same freeze-thaw exposure that damaged the original.
 Within three to five years, the new brick begins to spall.

-The diagnostic step - identifying whether the mortar, the brick, or both have failed - is not optional.
+The diagnostic step is not optional.
 It determines whether the money spent on repair solves the problem or postpones it.

 For context on why spring is the right time to make this assessment, see Why Brick Spalling Appears in Spring and When to Schedule Tuckpointing in Illinois.
 The failure that showed up this April was accumulating since last November.
 The repair window before next winter’s freeze-thaw season closes in late October.